The Neanderthal Parallax: Plot

 In Sudbury, Ontario, the Sudbury Neutrino Observatory is conducting a physics experiment.
 This is interrupted by the mysterious arrival of a strange man, who is believed by the people who meet him to be a Neanderthal.
-Geneticist Mary Vaughn, a professor at Toronto's York University is called in to determine that the man really is a Neanderthal.
+Geneticist Mary Vaughn, a professor at Toronto's York University, is called in to determine if the man really is a Neanderthal.

-Mary is reeling from being recently raped by a masked man on the University campus, and finds this a welcome distraction along with the scientific opportunity of a lifetime along with her friend physicist Louise Benoit, who'd initially encountered the man.
-The two, plus physician Ruben Montego, learn that he is a Neanderthal from a parallel univers.
+Mary is reeling from being recently raped by a masked man on the University campus, and finds this a welcome distraction along with the scientific opportunity of a lifetime.
+She works with her friend physicist Louise Benoit, who'd initially encountered the man.
+The two, plus physician Ruben Montego, learn that he is a Neanderthal from a parallel universe.

-His name is Ponter Boddit, having been a quantum physicist who passed somehow into our univers as the result of an experiment gone wrong.
-They are fascinated by the fact of his existence, while exploring all the many differences that distinguish his people from theirs.
-Meanwhile, Ponter's spouse and scientific partner Adikor Huld is distraught at his sudden disappearance, then doubly so after he's been accused of murdering Ponter due to his vanishing.
+His name is Ponter Boddit, a quantum physicist who somehow passed into our universe as the result of an experiment gone wrong.
+Mary and Ruben are fascinated by the fact of his existence, and explore the many differences that distinguish his people from theirs.
+Meanwhile, Ponter's spouse and scientific partner, Adikor Huld, is distraught at his sudden disappearance, then doubly so after he's been accused of murdering Ponter due to his vanishing.

 Long-term contact is eventually created between the two worlds, along with formal diplomatic relations.
 However, issues of distrust and misunderstanding plague the characters.
-Ponter and Mary forge a relationship however as they strive for both their people's mutual benefit even as they struggle to work through profoundly different beliefs as a potential crisis looms for our Earth.
+Ponter and Mary forge a relationship as they strive for both their people's mutual benefit even as they struggle to work through profoundly different beliefs as a potential crisis looms for our Earth.

 Barast society

-The Barasts (Neanderthals) are dedicated hunter-gatherers, and have no developed concept of agriculture.
+The Barasts (Neanderthals) are dedicated hunter-gatherers and have no developed concept of agriculture.
 Despite this, they are still technologically advanced, possessing quantum computers, helicopters, communications, and biological recording instruments.
-They live in harmony with their environment, using clean energy, living homes, and keeping a constant population.
+They live in harmony with their environment, using clean energy and keeping a constant population.
 They measure long periods of time in lunar months, not years.
-The total barast population is much lower, numbering only 185 million worldwide compared to the gliksins' (humans') more 6 billion.
+The total barast population is much lower, numbering only 185 million worldwide compared to the gliksins' (humans') 6 billion.